 Yamunotri Trek- Everything You Need to Know

-Yamunotri, one of the most revered Char Dham pilgrimage sites is devoted to Goddess Yamuna and is located at a huge elevation of 3,293 meters above the sea level.
-Nestled beautifully in the Garhwal Himalayas, the pilgrimage is believed to be the origin of River Yamuna.
-Flocked by thousands of spiritual seekers and nature lovers, Yamunotri is the first destination of Char Dham circuit, followed by Gangotri, Kedarnath, and Badrinath.
+Yamunotri, one of the most revered Char Dham pilgrimage sites, is devoted to Goddess Yamuna and is located at a huge elevation of 3,293 meters above sea level.
+Nestled beautifully in the Garhwal Himalayas, the pilgrimage is believed to be the origin of the River Yamuna.
+Flocked by thousands of spiritual seekers and nature lovers, Yamunotri is the first destination of the Char Dham circuit, followed by Gangotri, Kedarnath, and Badrinath.
+This blog offers complete information about the Yamunotri Dham Trek and how to do it safely in 2026.

 Yamunotri Trek Route Map